 Configuration settings can be used to ensure that only resources with the specific role codes defined in the project contract are able to work and record time against a project.
 This can be extended to record the specific resources that are approved to work on a particular project contract.

-Invoice ceilings can be established to limit the amount billed for a particular role code, resource or supplier.
+Invoice ceilings can be established to limit the amount billed for a particular role code, resource, or supplier.
 The contract defines the system behavior when such ceilings are met—either continue or cease invoicing for the defined resource.
 Epicor BPM can be used to monitor as ceilings are approached.

-To cater for the needs of certain industries, notably contracts dealing with the U.S. Department of Defense, Burden Sets and the sequence in which they are applied may be maintained and defined against the project contract.
+To cater to the needs of certain industries, notably contracts dealing with the U.S. Department of Defense, Burden Sets and the sequence in which they are applied may be maintained and defined against the project contract.

 Record the details of contract and project variations.
 Optionally use Epicor BPM to define the workflow that needs to be associated with variations to ensure appropriate communication to protect revenue and manage costs.

 Define the appropriate invoicing method negotiated for the project.
 One invoicing method can be defined for the entire project or each phase can have a unique method defined.
-Invoicing can be based directly on project activity (e.g., customer shipment, the achievement of defined milestones, time and materials or cost-plus).
+Invoicing can be based directly on project activity (e.g., customer shipment, the achievement of defined milestones, time and materials, or cost-plus).
 Alternatively, the contract may be defined as incurring a fixed fee, in which case invoicing is defined in accordance with a contract schedule.

 The customer shipment invoicing method is the equivalent of invoicing against a sales order.
 As project deliveries are shipped, a customer invoice is raised in accordance with the appropriate price list.